BenjaminSchiller/DNA.datasets/README.md

 For a list of possible arguments for the different types, we refer to [this (most probably not complete) documentation](https://github.com/BenjaminSchiller/DNA.doc/blob/master/doc/FROM_ARGS.md).

 Since all 11 arguments have to be specified, you should use `-` to denote empty arguments.

+## Usage for dataset export to snapshots

+To read an existing dataset (in DNA format) from files and generate separate snapshot files for each state use the following comment:

+	java -jar $srcDir $graphFilename $batchSuffix $batches $dstDir $snapshotSuffix $outputFormat $infoType $separator $addInverseEdge $incrementIndex

+It is mandatory to specify all 10 arguments.
+They are described in the following:

+	expecting 11 arguments (got 0)
+	   0: srcDir - path to DNA dataset, ending with '/' (String)

+	   1: graphFilename - filename of initial graph, e.g., 0.dnag (String)

+	   2: batchSuffix - suffix of batch files, e.g., .dnab (String)

+	   3: batches - number of batches to process (Integer)

+	   4: dstDir - path where to write files, ending with '/' (String)

+	   5: snapshotSuffix - suffix of files to be written (String)

+	   6: outputFormat - format of the output (String)
+	      values:  EDGE_LIST NODE_LIST

+	   7: infoType - what to put at the beginning of each snapshot file (String)
+	      values:  NONE N NM

+	   8: separator - separator used for each edge (String)

+	   9: addInverseEdge - if set true, undirected edges {a,b} are output as (a,b) AND (b,a) (Boolean)

+	  10: incrementIndex - if set true, each node index ist inremented by 1 (in case node indexes must start at 1) (Boolean)

 ## Examples